AaronDavidSchneider/fritz_guestwifi/README.md

 Fork of https://github.com/mammuth/ha-fritzbox-tools

+### Features:
+* turn on/off Guest Wifi in Home Assistant
+* senses external on/off of Guest Wifi

 ### Installation:
 put folder `fritz_guestwifi` (with files `__init__.py` and `switch.py`) to the `custom_components` folder in the `config` directory of your home assistant installation.
 Create `custom_components` if nescessary.